 Use the skewer to make a hole in the ball approximately 1cm (0.5″) deep.
 Put a small blob of glue into the hole.
 Then use the skewer to push a piece of the fabric into the hole.
 Remove the skewer and the fabric will stay in the hole.

 Continue all over the ball until it is covered.
 This will use a surprising amount of fabric.
 My ball has a diameter of approximately 8cm (3″) and I covered it using a fat quarter.

 Use a small blob of glue to attach a hanging ribbon.
 In my case the ball came with a fitting and silver string to hang it with.
 You have completed your fabric bauble.

 These fabric baubles are really easy to make and they are great for getting the kids involved.
 They will need close supervision because of the skewer but they will really enjoy it.
 You can make them in any fabric you like to co-ordinate with your other decorations.
 If you want larger decorations just buy larger balls!

-If you love trying new crafts what about some of my other tutorials:
+If you love making Christmas decorations then why not try some of my other tutorials:

 Remember to pin this article ready for when you want to make yours!
 Let me know how you get on.